I am a skilled migrant on my way to Australia…where should I live?

 What’s great about each city?

-Brisbane – warm most of the year, growing rapidly, beach culture and eating out.
+In Brisbane it is warm most of the year, growing rapidly, beach culture and eating out.
 The Sunshine State of surf and fun.
 Queensland boasts one of the most famous natural wonders of the world, the Great Barrier Reef.

 drive the state’s economic growth.